msolides-2023/MU5MES01-2023/INSTALL.md

 We suggest and support the installation method using anaconda.
 Anaconda is a useful package manager for python.

-The following install instruction work only on Linux on Macos.
+The following install instruction work only on Linux on Macosx.
 If you have Windows, see below.

 1. Install Anaconda:
    - Go to https://www.anaconda.com/download#downloads.
    - If you are on macOS and have an M1/M2 processor, be sure to download the M1 version of Anaconda.

-2. Download the present reporitory in your computer either by using git (`git clone https://github.com/msolides-2023/MU5MES01-2023.git`) or by downloading a zip version: `https://github.com/msolides-2023/MU5MES01-2023/archive/refs/heads/main.zip`.
+2. Download the present repository in your computer either by using git (`git clone https://github.com/msolides-2023/MU5MES01-2023.git`) or by downloading a zip version: `https://github.com/msolides-2023/MU5MES01-2023/archive/refs/heads/main.zip`.

 2. Open a new terminal and go to the directory containing the file `fenicsx-0.6.0.yaml`.
 You will find this file in the present git repository, downloaded at the previous step.

-3. You should now be in the `base`` environment and your command prompt should show `(base)`.
+3. You should now be in the `base` environment and your command prompt should show `(base)`.
 To be sure to use the updated version of the package and avoid conflicts, create a new environment:
     ```
     conda update -n base -c defaults conda
     ```